-Music Biz offers a select number of micro-targeted advertising opportunities available in our bi-weekly Member Digest to members, maximizing your impact on target audiences while minimizing spend.
+Music Biz has a select number of micro-targeted advertising opportunities available in our bi-weekly Member Digest to members, maximizing your impact on target audiences while minimizing spend.

 The Music Biz Daily Feed and Member Digest emails are excellent opportunities for B2B promotion of new products or services.
 Ad space is sold in time blocks at very competitive industry pricing.
 Contact Nicole Hennessey at firstname.lastname@example.org or 856.313.5532 to explore this opportunity.

-The Program Book & Restaurant Guide is distributed to every attendee at our flagship annual event during event registration.
+The Program + Entertainment Guide is distributed to every attendee at our flagship annual event during event registration.
 The book is a prime vehicle to generate awareness for your company and products as well as to congratulate industry excellence.
 It is a year-round attendee reference and keepsake.
-View the 2019 Advertising Rate Sheet here.
 Contact Nick Maiale at email@example.com or 856.596.2221 for information on available sponsorship opportunities.

 As we work to build the future of music commerce, Music Biz, together with other industry groups, have created a variety of campaigns not only to inform consumers of exciting, legal, and safe ways of consuming music but also to promote artist releases and music gifting.
 Read more below to find out how you can participate in the campaigns.

 Record Store Day was conceived in 2007 at a gathering of independent record store owners and employees as a way to celebrate and spread the word about the unique culture surrounding nearly 1,400 independently owned record stores in the United States and thousands of similar stores internationally.